-Through most of this example the same set of sensor data is used.
-Accelerometer, gyroscope and magnetometer sensor data was recorded while a device moved in three different directions: first around its local Y-axis, then around its Z-axis, and finally around its X-axis.
+Through most of this example, the same set of sensor data is used.
+Accelerometer, gyroscope, and magnetometer sensor data was recorded while a device rotated around three different axes: first around its local Y-axis, then around its Z-axis, and finally around its X-axis.
 The device's X-axis was generally pointed southward for the duration of the experiment.

 ecompass function fuses accelerometer and magnetometer data.
-This is a memoryless algorithm that requires no parameter tuning, but is highly susceptible to sensor noise.
+This is a memoryless algorithm that requires no parameter tuning, but the algorithm is highly susceptible to sensor noise.

 Note that the

 ecompass algorithm correctly finds the location of north.
-However, because the function is memoryless the estimated motion is not smooth.
-It is dramatically affected by the noise in the accelerometer and magnetometer.
-Some of the techniques presented in the Lowpass Filter Orientation Using Quaternion SLERP could be used to smooth the motion.
+However, because the function is memoryless, the estimated motion is not smooth.
+The algorithm could be used as an initialization step in an orientation filter or some of the techniques presented in the Lowpass Filter Orientation Using Quaternion SLERP could be used to smooth the motion.

-imufilter algorithm produces a significantly smoother estimate of the motion, as compared to the
+complementaryFilter algorithms produce significantly smoother estimates of the motion, compared to the

-ecompass, it does not correctly estimate the direction of North.
+ecompass, they do not correctly estimate the direction of north.
 The

 ahrsfilter has some ability to detect and reject mild magnetic jamming.